LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Vectors(5/13) (indexing)
 ========================================================

-We can use indicies to modify a specific position in vector
+We can use indices to modify a specific position in vector

 ```r